What is 5G Technology?

 It's not an either-or proposition.
 Operators must leverage existing 4G infrastructure to deliver 5G, while at the same time investing in the technology needed to work toward adopting 5G SA.

-For the sake of comparison, however, here is how 5G will stack up with 4G:
+For the sake of comparison, however, here is how a 5G network will stack up with 4G:

 - 5G, which uses a high-frequency spectrum, will be faster and have a higher capacity to carry more traffic/data, particularly video.
 We're talking speeds up to 20Gb/s.